ALL Metrics

 Abstract

-Methods: LPS-induced macrophage cells were treated with fraxin, quercetin, or their combinations at various doses for cytotoxicity, anti-cytokine assays, and gene expression analyses.
+LPS-induced macrophage cells were treated with fraxin, quercetin, or their combinations at various doses.
+Cytotoxicity and cytokine release were evaluated, and gene expression analyses were performed.
 An enzyme-linked immunosorbent assay was used to quantify the levels of proinflammatory cytokines, interleukin 1 beta (IL1β), interleukin 6 (IL-6), and tumor necrosis factor-α (TNF-α), and RT-PCR was used to measure the gene expression of PPAR-γ and Toll-like receptor 4 (TLR-4) concerning GAPDH as a reference gene.

 Keywords